Fiona-1981/C.V./README.md

 ## Work Experience

 I've spent over twenty-two years in the media industry.
 Bringing people together through humour, finding out people's interests and creating strong team bonds that outlast employment.
-My work has been varied, including radio, television, advertising and post produciton.
+My work has been varied, including radio, television, advertising and post production.
 I've seen a lot.
 I can mentor inexperienced people and hold my ground with the bigwigs.
 My next employer won't need to ease me in to non-technical matters, let's just cut straight to the job please!

 Tag Worldwide, November 2015 to November 2022
 Business Affairs Manager